Rehearsing at home

 Rehearsing with a very large choir can be exciting and exhilarating – but can be a bit daunting too, especially if you’re new to the experience!
 Here are some points to bear in mind:

 • You may be singing for the first time a piece that the choir are already familiar with.
 To some this will not be an issue but to many this can be a daunting experience which should not deter you — it is worth persevering!
-Within a couple of weeks you’ll find yourself singing the piece around the house (often without realising!).Our music can be challenging and even our existing members find a new piece difficult at first.
+With practice at home, within a couple of weeks you’ll find yourself singing the piece around the house (often without realising!).Our music can be challenging and even our existing members find a new piece difficult at first.

 • You need to be familiar with music well enough to follow your voice part and to recognise the length of notes and the rhythm.
 You also need to be familiar with basic instructions and dynamics, e.g., cres, mf, etc., although less familiar terms are explained.

-• An ability to sight-read is a big help – but please note that it’s not a requirement.
+• Experience in choral singing and an ability to sight-read will be a big help – though sight singing is not tested in auditions.
 Your skills in this area will improve over time with regular singing, and listening to the voices around you will help you tremendously.
-Do not worry if you feel that you are weak in this area.
+Do not worry if you feel that you are weak in this area as you can make up for it by practising at home – and you skills will improve over time.
 Discuss it at your audition and you will be advised accordingly.
 We provide links to websites that publish rehearsal tracks, and hold workshops to help people improve their technique.

 • If you’ve been trying us out, remember that you will need to audition before you are able to sing in concerts.

-• A high level of commitment is required.
-We expect members to commit to every one of our planned concerts, and to attend every single rehearsal.
+• A high level of commitment is required because of the very high standard of performance we aim for.
+We expect members to commit to each of our planned concerts, and to attend every rehearsal, where possible.
 Of course anyone can fall ill or experience pressing family or work issues etc, but we tend not to allow members to sing in concerts if their attendance has fallen to unacceptable levels eg below 75%.
 Members must also attend the Conductor’s piano rehearsal and the orchestral rehearsal on the day of the concert.
 You will need to attend from 7pm to 9pm each Tuesday, and sometimes stay until 9.15pm.

 • Visiting other venues requires longer hours and rehearsals are occasionally conducted at these venues.
 Members are advised several months in advance of all rehearsals and concerts so that arrangements can be made.
 Travel to venues outside of Sheffield is provided, free of charge.